 - Psychotropic medications

-- Reflections on key NHS England themes in psychotropic use for young people and their relevance locally, outlining current or potential actions and required system support.
+- Reflections on key themes from the recent NHS England inpatient quality improvement programme on psychotropic medication use in young people and their relevance locally, outlining current or potential actions and required system support.

 During the event, attendees will have the opportunity to join a deep dive session of one of the above topics to advance their knowledge in this area.
-Further details of each session and the speakers can be found here.
+The session will highlight examples of good practice, showing what effective approaches can look like in real settings, and will offer participants the opportunity to share feedback, discuss challenges, and reflect on changes they would make to improve outcomes.

 Please sign up to attend below and indicate on the form which breakout room you would like to join.

-Please note this webinar is open to invitees only, but please do share with colleagues you feel may be interested.
+Please note this webinar is open to healthcare professionals looking to improve physical health outcomes for people living with severe mental illness.
+Please share with colleagues who may also be interested.
 If you have any questions, please get in touch with shizana.arshad@centreformentalhealth.org.uk

 Please note that the webinar will be recorded and shared on our website and on social media.
 You can find out more about how we protect the data you use to sign up by reading ourprivacy policy.